pchoudhari/QnAMakerBackupRestore/AzFunctions/README.md

    A Timer Trigger lets you run a Function on a schedule.

-   This Function is configured to trigger @ 08:30am during the weekdays (by default).
+   This Function is configured to trigger @ 08:30am during the weekdays (Mon. - Fri. by default).
 To configure a different time interval for synchronizing the knowledge bases in the source and target Azure Search instances, modify the Function's Input Trigger.
 Edit the `./AzSearch/AzSearchBackupRestore.cs` class and update the **TimerTrigger** annotation value in the main Function method **Run**.

    Azure Function uses the NCronTab library to interpret NCRONTAB expressions.
 To configure the timer interval, refer to the Azure Function documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp).